 Why do Dogs Chase their Tails and how to Stop them

 But wait, it may not be funny.
-In fact, if your dog is chasing its tail more frequently, and during the chase, he spins like a tornado, it’s a SERIOUS issue rather than funny.
+In fact, if your dog is chasing its tail more frequently, and during the chase, it spins like a tornado, it’s a SERIOUS issue rather than funny.

+Why does your dog try to catch his tail?
+What are the disadvantages or harms of this?
 How can you stop your dog from chasing/catching his tail?

 Why do dogs chase their tails?